hydrargyrum/img-lurker/README.md

 configure this option if you intend to download panoramas for example.
 The default value is `--max-aspect-ratio=4:1`.

+### Debug

     --debug

 Debug log.

-## Limits
+## Limitations

-img-lurker will not interpret javascript, though it has specific hints to detect lazy-loaded images, so it might not work on sites like instagram. img-lurker will not open iframes, so it will fail to download a few images from reddit. img-lurker does not crawl a site and does not support nested galleries, it only takes one gallery and expects it to contain the images desired.
+- img-lurker will not interpret javascript, though it has specific hints to detect lazy-loaded images, so it might not work on sites like instagram.
+- img-lurker will not open iframes, so it will fail to download a few images from reddit.
+- img-lurker does not crawl a site and does not support nested galleries, it only takes one gallery and expects it to contain the images desired.